 CHAP is designed to make sure that the knowledge and insight from the UK’s science base is translated into benefits for farmers, growers and the food industry both at home and internationally.
 The government and industry believe that wider adoption of science and technological innovation is the key to unlocking the potential of farming by improving productivity and tackling problems such as soil erosion, adapting to climate change, managing the impact of pests and diseases, depleting natural resources, and providing environmentally friendly solutions.

-Cobrey Farms is a family partnership of John Chinn, his wife Gay and their sons Henry and Christopher.
+John runs Cobrey Farms in a family partnership with his wife, Gay, and their two sons Henry and Christopher.